-In this section, we establish the Schur-Weyl reciprocity between $U_q(\mathfrak{g})$ and $\h$, which can be viewed as a super analogue of the Schur-Weyl reciprocity for cyclotomic Hecke algebras given independently by Sakamoto-Shoji \cite{SS} and Hu \cite{Hu}, or as a cyclotomic version of the Schur-Weyl reciprocity between the quantum superalgebra and the Iwahori-Hecke algebra obtained by Moon \cite{Moon} and Mitsuhashi \cite{Mit}.
+In this section, we establish the Schur-Sergeev duality between $U_q(\mathfrak{g})$ and $\h$, which can be viewed as a super analogue of the Schur-Weyl reciprocity for Ariki-Koike algebras given independently by Sakamoto-Shoji \cite{SS} and Hu \cite{Hu}, or as a cyclotomic version of the Schur-Weyl reciprocity between the quantum superalgebra and the Iwahori-Hecke algebra obtained by Moon \cite{Moon} and Mitsuhashi \cite{Mit}.

 \begin{lemma} For any $X\in \h$ and $Y\in U_q(\mathfrak{g})$, $\Phi(X)\Psi^{\otimes n}(Y)=\Psi^{\otimes n}(Y)\Phi(X)$. \end{lemma}

 \begin{proof}Thanks to \cite[Proposition~2.9]{Moon} or \cite[Theorem~2.1]{Mit}, it is enough to show that the $T_0$-action defined by Eq.~(\ref{Equ:T_0-action}) commutes with the generators of $U_q(\mathfrak{g})$, i.e., commutes with those elements listed in the set $\mathscr{G}$ defined in Eq.~(\ref{Equ:Uq(g)-generators}).
 Clearly $S_0$ commutes with $U_q(\fg)$.
 It reduces to show $S_a$ commutes with elements of $\mathscr{G}$ for all $a\geq 1$.
 It is easy to check that $S_a$ commutes with $K_j^{\pm1}$ for all $1\leq j\leq d_m$.